dslytech/ha-timini-print-addon/README.md

 Some printers show up in a scan but aren't automatically recognized as a specific known model (TiMini-Print's own GUI shows these tagged "[manual model required]").
+The **Scan** card has an **"Unsupported / unrecognized device"** checkbox for this - checking it reveals a model field with autocomplete, backed by a new `/list-models` endpoint (wrapping `timiniprint_command_line.py --list-models`) so you can search/pick the exact model key (e.g. `a33`) instead of guessing it.
-Both the "Print text" and "Print image/PDF" cards have a **"Force model"** field for this - enter the model key (as shown in TiMini-Print's own `--list-models` output, or its GUI's "Treat as model" dropdown, e.g. `a33`) to pass `--printer-model <key>` to the CLI, which can let printing succeed even when the automatic profile match doesn't work.
-Leave it blank for normal automatic detection (the default, and what most printers need).
+This printer + model selection is shared by both the "Print text" and "Print image/PDF" cards below, so you only need to set it once.
+It passes `--printer-model <key>` to the CLI, which can let printing succeed even when the automatic profile match doesn't work.
+Leave the checkbox unticked for normal automatic detection (the default, and what most printers need) - note the printer picker itself already always shows every discovered device regardless of this checkbox (TiMini-Print's own `--scan` doesn't filter), so this only affects whether the model field is shown.

 ## Troubleshooting

+- **`BrokenPipeError` traceback specifically around `/list-models`**: fixed as of add-on version 2.4.1.
+The `/list-models` call can be a little slower than others (144 known models to enumerate) - if the browser gave up waiting (e.g. a page refresh mid-request), the server would previously log a full Python traceback when it tried to respond anyway.
+2.4.1 catches this specific case quietly - it's benign either way, nothing was actually broken.
 - **`BrokenPipeError` in the add-on log, or "Could not reach the add-on ... timed out" in Home Assistant, especially after clicking Scan/Print more than once in quick succession**: fixed as of add-on